SmilyOrg/photofield/README.md

   * [More future ideas?](https://github.com/SmilyOrg/photofield/issues/1)
 * **Reuse of existing thumbnails**.
 Do you have hundreds of gigabytes of existing thumbnails from an existing system?
 Me too!
 Let's just reuse those.
+  Here are the currently supported thumbnail sources:
+  * Synology Moments / Photo Station auto-generated thumbnails in `@eaDir`.
+  * Embedded JPEG thumbnails (`ThumbnailImage` Exif tag).
+  * Limited support for extension via `thumbnails` section of the [Configuration].
-  * Synology Moments `@eaDir` thumbnails are supported by default, others can be configured via `configuration.yaml`.
-Please [open an issue] to add support for other systems!
+  * Please [open an issue] for other systems, bonus points for an idea on how to integrate!
 * **Single file binary**.
 Thanks to [Go] and [GoReleaser], all the dependencies are packed into a [single binary file](#binaries) for most major OSes.
 * **Read-only file system based collections**.
 Photofield never changes your